Chariselyasa123/Todolist/README.md

 - CRUD todo list
 - It has responsive design (for now only on smartphone devices)
 - Tab to see diffrent Todo's
-- Progress bar for make it more 🆒 😎
+- Progress bar for make it more 🆒 😎 (still buggy 🐛🐛)

 ## Description